 In eighth grade, St. Francis Xavier School and the Parish School of Religion work together with our families to prepare our students to be sealed with the Holy Spirit in the sacrament of Confirmation.
 This process involves a series of bi-weekly Wednesday evening sessions and a weekend retreat - all of which is meant to deepen the students' understanding of and open their hearts to the grace that God offers them in Confirmation.
-To see the confirmation class calendar, please click here.
+To see the confirmation class calendar, please check back for the 2017-18 confirmation calendar.

 To discuss Confirmation, please reach Shaun Byrne, Director of Religious Education by email through our Contact page or telephone at (205) 803-5425.